 There was no launch date for In Effect Fanzine, it just kinda happened sometime in 1988 in College Point, Queens, New York, on 8th Avenue and College Place to be exact.
 A group of friends who were automatically drawn to heavier music is what started it.
 It is a similar story to others who I have come across in the hardcore/punk world.
 Some of the band names are different but same concept.
 First it was Def Leppard, then on to Ozzy, some Maiden, Priest, then Metallica, and that graduated into buying Suicidal Tendencies’ first LP at the Broadway Mall in Hicksville, Long Island, while Christmas shopping with my parents.
 I had to be 15 or 16.
 My brother, who was like 12 at the time, and I put it on as soon as we got home and were instantly drawn in.
 Mom hears “I am a suicidal failure, I gotta get some help, I have suicidal tendencies, but I can’t kill myself” blasting out of my room and comes roaring in, grabs the lyric sheet and crumbles it into a ball and into the trash can.
 Little bro later retrieves said lyric sheet and it was all “go time” from there….

 Finding one band leads to another and another and you just get the itch like a friggin’ crackhead.
 No way this group of friends can stop and next thing you know were standing outside of CBGB’s with grown ass men waiting to get in to see bands like Agnostic Front, Warzone, Breakdown, Gorilla Biscuits, and so on and so on.
 You feel completely different after the first couple of experiences.
-Most of the metal bands that I started with we could care less about at this point and taking a 90 minute bus and subway ride to go see Token Entry at a Brooklyn biker club sounds like a fun thing to do on the weekend.
+Most of the metal bands that I started with we could care less about at this point and taking a 90 minute bus and subway ride to see Token Entry at a Brooklyn biker club sounds like a fun thing to do on the weekend.

 All of us felt compelled to do something so we could entrench ourselves more and more into this new found community.
 Just riding the subway to shows we ran into other kids like us, and it was through these new friends that I met Freddy Alva who was starting a fanzine called New Breed.
 I asked to help out and join in as this zine thing sounded cool.
 I did one issue and some really short interviews including my first one which was an interview with Pressure Release.
 I mailed them like 8 or so questions and about a week later an envelope shows up with the answers.
 The first issue comes out and people actually are buying it and liking it.
 The wheels start spinning in my head and I decide to start my own zine.